 I am a developmental psychologist and my research focuses on syndrome-specific signatures of atypical development in neurodevelopmental disorders.
 My primary research area is social perception and social cognition in Williams syndrome (WS) and Autism (ASD).
 Within this area I have used a variety of eye tracking and innovative experimental tasks to explore areas of relative proficiency or deficit (exploring syndrome-specific signatures or cross-syndrome overlaps and having theoretical implications).
 I have used face perception and the interpretion of social cues from faces as a method of exploring communication strategies and social behaviours / tendancies associated with these disorders.
 I have more recently become interested in issues of social vulnerability associated with Williams syndrome - such as increased approach to unfamiliar people and awareness of stranger danger.
 Therefore the work that I conduct has both theoretical and applied relevance.

-Linking to the above area of interested I have recently been focusing on the links between social behaviours and other facets of these neurodevelopmental disorders, such as anxiety, sensory processing and executive functions.
-For example, we are have recently secured funding for a feasibility of a new CBT-based anxiety intervention targeting the needs of individuals with WS (started in 2017).
-A large focus of my recent research has also been on supporting families of individuals with WS in relation to anxiety - this has informed a REF case study and has allowed me to secure a number of impact grants to support the work further (ongoing).
+Linking to the above area of interest I have recently been focusing on the links between social behaviours and other facets of these neurodevelopmental disorders, such as anxiety, sensory processing and executive functions.
+For example, we are have recently secured funding for a feasibility of a new CBT-based anxiety intervention targeting the needs of individuals with WS.
+A large focus of my recent research has also been on supporting families of individuals with WS in relation to anxiety - this has informed a REF case study that I am leading and has allowed me to secure a number of impact grants.

-Linking the two aforementioned areas of research activity I am particularly interested in understanding the needs of the 'whole' individual and how we need to encompass areas of cognition, behaviour and psychopathology in providing support and interventions for individuals with these disorders of development. understanding the 'whole' also extends to understanding the family system and in recently funded research through the Baily Thomas Foundation we are also working with siblings and parents (started in 2017 to two years).
+Linking the two aforementioned areas of research activity I am particularly interested in understanding the needs of the 'whole' individual and how we need to encompass areas of cognition, behaviour and psychopathology in providing support and interventions for individuals with these disorders of development.
+Understanding the 'whole' also extends to understanding the family system and in recently funded research through the Baily Thomas Charitable Foundation we are also working with siblings and parents (started in 2017 for two years).

 - Dr Masahiro Hirai, Jichi Medical University, Tochigi, Japan